berylcl/Budget-App-Capstone/README.md

 # 📖 BUDGET TRACKER <a name="about-project"></a>

-> "Budget Tracker" is a mobile web application that gives users the power to manage their budget: users can have a list of expenses (e.g bed) associated with a broader category(Home) so that they can know how much they spent on what.
+> "Budget App" is a mobile web application that gives users the power to manage their budget: users can have a list of expenses (e.g bed) associated with a broader category(Home) so that they can know how much they spent on what.

 ## Built With
 - Ruby